 The graduate statistics studio provides research and statistical consulting to all graduate students.
 We are able to meet with students here on campus or online (via ZOOM).

-Every hour the Graduate Statistics Studio is open may be considered a "drop-in" time.
+Every hour the Graduate Statistics Studio is open may be considered a "walk-in" time.
 Students often do not use all 50 minutes of a session, and there are occasionally students who fail to show up for scheduled appointments.
-If the Graduate Statistics Studio door is open (i.e., the "Consultation in Progress" sign is not posted), students are welcome to "drop-in" on the consultant; even if it's only for 15 minutes, it could be time well-spent.
+When studying in the Graduate Study Center and the Studio door is open, students are welcome to "walk-in" on the consultant; even if it's only for 15 minutes, it could be time well-spent.

 Virtual Appointments: ZOOM

-Zoom is an online meeting and conferencing platform that allows for audio, video, and screen sharing.
-It is an easy to use and high quality solution for those students who, due to distance and time constraints, are unable to physically meet with statistics consultants.
+Zoom is an online meeting and conferencing platform that allows for audio and screen sharing.
+It is an easy to use and high-quality solution for those students who, due to distance and time constraints, are unable to physically meet with statistics consultants.
 If you would like more information about Zoom, please visit their website: www.zoom.us.